-Accompany those pictures we saw of women in that Blue Book they hand out at the railroad station.
-00001
+Remember those pictures we saw of women in that Blue Book they hand out at the railroad station.
+0000!

-FRIEND

-You be crawling on all fours.

-FRIEND .
-3

-Howling like a dog.

-Slobbering at the mouth.

-Grunting like a hog.

-People who go in there don't come back out.
-And if they do, they never the same again.
+FRIEND be crawling on all fours.
+FRIEND Howling like a dog.
+FRIEND Slobbering at the mouth.
+FRIEND Grunting like a hog.
+FRIEND People who go in there don't come back out.
+And if they do, they never the same again. .
+2 They got crazy juice and funny cigarettes and they give you dream powder.

-FRIEND .
-2

-They got crazy juice and funny cigarettes and they give you dream powder.

 (BEAU's imagination transforms his friends.
-PUSHER forces BEAU to inhale drug)

-FRIEND 3 They got men in there shoot you cause they don't like the color of your tie.

-Or the way your shoes equeak.
+PUSHER forces BEAU to inhale drug) FRIEND They got men in there shoot you cause they don't like the color of your tie.
+FRIEND Or the way your shoes squeak.
 (MAN shoots another.
 POLICE take away corpse.
-BEAU returns momentarily to reality)

-FRIEND 2 They got your daddy and now they gonna keep you.

-FRIEND 1 Melt you like butter on a hot skillet.
-FRIEND

-3 Truss you like a chicken.

-FRIEND 1 Split you so wide open you think you a twin.

-(FRIENDS laugh and exit)

-BEAU to take care of myself.
+BEAU returns momentarily to reality) FRIEND 2 They got your daddy and now they gonna keep you.
+Melt you like butter on a hot skillet.
+FRIEND Truss you like a chicken.
+FRIEND Split you so wide open you think you a twin.
+(FRIENDS laugh and exit) Get on out of here.
+Nobody gonna mess with me.
+I know how to take care of myself.
 You hear?
 You hear me?
-Beau TURNS & Sees by Blue Book of Prosts and TURNS & Sees by Blue Book of Prosts

-VOICES OF PROSTITUTES
+Beau Turns & sees Big Blue Book of VOICES OF PROSTITUTES like their photographs in the infamous